tom-hoffman/CP-DAC-Bytebeats/README.md

 Direct fork of https://github.com/MacroMachines/Teensy-DAC-Bytebeats to work out of the box with the Adafruit Circuit Playground.

-The only trivial changes is changing the DAC pin from A14 (teensy 3.1) to A0 (Circuit Playground Express).
+The primary trivial change is switching the DAC pin from A14 (teensy 3.1) to A0 (Circuit Playground Express).
+Some of these are reading different pins.
+Haven't figured those out yet.

 Not all are done... see the commit notes and dates to figure it out.